How to Participate

 Telematics Reporting:

-2. After the initial three-month period, OEMs must submit the telematics data quarterly until the 3-year project participation period ends.
+OEMs must submit a telematics report semiannually (twice per year) until the 3-year participation period ends.

 • SB 535 Disadvantaged Communities;